Skip to main content

 • one dose of HPV vaccine

-Also, don’t forget to arrange to have an autumn flu vaccine (for those in groups at higher risk from flu.)
+Also, don’t forget to arrange to have an autumn flu vaccine and COVID-19 vaccine (for those in groups at higher risk from flu and COVID-19.)

 Once you get to university you should